 The provision of timers form an important part of any microcontroller, giving the designer a means of carrying out time related functions.
-The device contains three count-up timers of 16-bit capacity.
-Timer0 and Timer1 have three different operating modes, they can be configured to operate as a general timer, an external event counter or as a pulse width measurement device.
-Timer2 can be configured as timer mode only.
+The device contains two count-up timers of 16-bit capacity.
+As each timer has three different operating modes, they can be configured to operate as a general timer, an external event counter or as a pulse width measurement device.

 There are two types of registers related to the Timer/Event Counters.
-The first are the registers that contains the actual value of the Timer/Event Counter and into which an initial value can be preloaded, and are known as TMR0L/TMR0H, TMR1L/TMR1H and TMR2L/TMR2H.
+The first are the registers that contains the actual value of the Timer/Event Counter and into which an initial value can be preloaded, and are known as TMR0L/TMR0H and TMR1L/TMR1H.
 Reading these register pairs retrieves the contents of the Timer/Event Counters.
-The second type of associated register are the Timer Control Registers, which defines the timer options and determines how the Timer/Event Counters are to be used, and have the name TMR0C, TMR1C and TMR2C, Timer0 and Timer1 can have the timer clock configured to come from the internal clock source or from an external timer pin.
-Timer2 can have the timer clock come from internal system clock only.
+The second type of associated register are the Timer Control Registers, which defines the timer options and determines how the Timer/Event Counters are to be used, and have the name TMR0C and TMT1C.
+The device can have the timer clock configured to come from the internal clock source or from an external timer pin.